 As President Macron and the new government have not yet implemented any significant changes to the French energy policy, the dominant pathway here is the one decided and implanted by the previous President, the socialist Hollande.
 This is a state-centred pathway, focused on diversifying the French power supply by reducing the dominance of nuclear and scaling up renewables in a controlled manner through strong state policies.
-The 2019 French draft NECP strongly builds on this dominant pathway and the Macron government introduces only minor amendments: the French energy policy as described in that dominant pathway has its origin with the Hollande government and is executed without major changes by the Macron government.

 For the minority pathways, we identified two parties with energy strategies representative for the remaining two corners of Foxon's triangle.
 We base the grassroots-centred minority pathway of the energy policy position of the Green party Europe Écologie - Les Verts (EELV).
-This strategy foresees the phase-out of nuclear power by 2030 and the expansion of mainly decentralised renewables to compensate the lost capacity, triggered by carbon prices and feed-in tariffs.
+This strategy foresees the phase-out of nuclear power by 2030 and the expansion of mainly decentralised renewables to compensate the lost capacity, triggered by carbon prices and feedin tariffs.
 We base the market-centred pathway on the position of the liberal party En Marche, which foresees a moderately fast transition of the energy system triggered by carbon taxes and a ban on internal combustion engine cars.